Zuhdi Jasser: Controversies

 An article in the media watchdog group Media Matters for America criticized Jasser's alleged lack of credentials and his "right-wing rhetoric".

-The right wing political commentator Debbie Schlussel has called him a "fraud" on her blog, and accused Jasser of secretly holding radical views.

 Professional activities, honors, and awards

 Jasser practices internal medicine and nuclear cardiology in Phoenix.
 He has been on the Maricopa County board of health since 2005.
 He is a member of the Clarion Fund's advisory board, a New York–based nonprofit organization that produces and distributes documentaries on the threats of Radical Islam.
 In 2011 the group released the film Iranium that explores the Iranian nuclear program as it pertains to threats against the West, and Islamic fundamentalism in Iran.

 In 2007 he formed a statewide Disaster Preparedness Task Force for physicians.
 He chairs a bioethics committee and teaches nuclear cardiology in Phoenix.

 He was honored in October 2007 by Center for Security Policy as a "Defender of the Home Front" for his anti-Islamist activism.
 In January 2008 he was presented with the 2007 Director's Community Leadership Award by the Phoenix office of the Federal Bureau of Investigation.